The High School Health Careers Program

 High School Health Careers Program

-First Student Transportation, Inc. provides transportation between UMass Medical School and Worcester State College.
+First Student Transportation, Inc. provides transportation between UMass Medical School and Worcester State University.
 The HSHCP will provide participants daily meal tickets for lunches.

 - To increase the pool of competitive applicants from under-represented and disadvantaged backgrounds by enhancing their ability to graduate from high school and prepare for college.